jython/jython/README.md

 We sincerely thank all who contribute to Jython, by bug reports, patches, pull requests, documentation changes and e-mail discussions.

+## Downloads

+Binary downloads are available from https://www.jython.org/download along with Maven and Gradle dependency information.

 ## How to build Jython

 The project uses Git for version-control, and the master repository is at https://github.com/jython/jython, You should clone this repository to create a buildable copy of the latest state of the Jython source.
+Start a new branch for any bug-fix or experimentation you plan.

 The previously authoritative repository at https://hg.python.org/jython is not now in use, remaining frozen at v2.7.2.